aecyia/Sakura/README.md

 4. Move to `Documents\Electronic Arts\The Sims 3\Mods\`
 5. Place in Overrides OR Packages
 6. Play + Enjoy ♡
 7. Have an idea / suggestion?
 Found a visual issue?
-Send feedback [here](https://github.com/aecyia/Sakura/issues) via a feature request ♡
+Send feedback [here](https://github.com/aecyia/Sakura/issues) ♡

 ## Warnings